Multi-Threading in Python¶

 self.task_queue.task_done()

-• Using **kwargs for generic named param args as a dict.
+**kwargsfor generic named param args as a dict. - Using an

 import urllib.request